Mike Watt (ice hockey): Playing career

 Mike Watt was drafted by the Edmonton Oilers in the 1994 NHL Entry Draft in the second round, 34th overall.
 He spent the next three seasons playing in the NCAA for Michigan State University.
 He joined the Oilers for the 1997–98 season.

 Watt appeared in 14 games for the Oilers in 1997-98, recording 3 points.
 On June 18, 1998, he was traded to the New York Islanders in exchange for Eric Fichaud.
-Watt would play 120 games for Isles.
+Watt would play 120 games for the Isles.
 He was placed on waivers and claimed by the Nashville Predators on May 23, 2000.
 After only 18 games with the Preds, he was traded to the Philadelphia Flyers for Mikhail Chernov on May 24, 2001.
 After joining Philadelphia, he suffered a shoulder injury during an exhibition game.
 He did not play again in the NHL until he suited up for five games for the Carolina Hurricanes in 2002–03.
 In 2003, he moved to Europe, spending two seasons in the Russian Super League with SKA St. Petersburg and one season in Sweden's Elitserien with Leksands IF.